-On November 12, two chaplains will hit the Las Vegas Strip for a good cause.
-Sharp HospiceCare chaplains Solomon Hailu and John Tastad will run the Rock ’n’ Roll Marathon in Las Vegas to raise money to support Sharp HospiceCare patients.
+On November 12, two chaplains hit the Las Vegas Strip for a good cause.
+Sharp HospiceCare chaplains Solomon Hailu and John Tastad ran the Rock ’n’ Roll Marathon in Las Vegas to raise money to support Sharp HospiceCare patients.

 “Sharp HospiceCare is a nonprofit organization, and no one is ever turned away from care because of an inability to pay,” says Kate Wayne, senior director of development for Grossmont Hospital Foundation, who works with Sharp HospiceCare on fundraising efforts.
 “The funds that are raised will go toward services and resources for patients who may otherwise be unable to pay.
 We applaud John, Solomon and all of Sharp HospiceCare for their dedication and commitment to comprehensive comfort care at the end of life.”

-This will be Hailu’s third Rock ’n’ Roll Marathon and Tastad’s fifth.
-Sharp Health News recently caught up with the chaplains to learn more about their efforts.
+This was Hailu’s third Rock ’n’ Roll Marathon and Tastad’s fifth.
+Sharp Health News spoke with the chaplains before they left for Las Vegas.

 What motivates you to participate in the Las Vegas Rock ’n’ Roll Marathon?

 John: We are excited to raise funds for Sharp HospiceCare, and are appreciative of the incredible work that staff members offer every day.
 The marathon took on a new meaning following the tragic shooting that occurred in Las Vegas.
 It will feel good to be part of a large group of runners who will demonstrate resiliency in the face of difficulty, by going ahead with the marathon in Las Vegas.
 I am certain that both Solomon and I will be deeply touched by remembering what happened, and paying tribute to the victims.
 We will also honor the many, many helpers, people who stepped up to make a difference in the lives of others.